wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-web-nodejs-best-practices-and-troubleshoot-guide.md

 ### My node application is consuming too much CPU.

 You will probably get a recommendation from Azure Webapps on your portal about high cpu consumption.
 You can also setup monitors to watch for certain [metrics](/documentation/articles/web-sites-monitor/).
-When checking the CPU usage on the [Azure Portal Dashboard](/documentation/articles/app-insights-web-monitor-performance/), please check the MAX values for CPU so you don't miss out the peak values.
+When checking the CPU usage on the Azure Portal Preview Dashboard, please check the MAX values for CPU so you don't miss out the peak values.
 In cases where you think your application is consuming too much CPU and you cannot explain why, you will need to profile your node application.

 ###